fdrive422/DevProjectTracker/README.md

 # DevProjectTracker

-Dev Project Tracker is an applicaion used to manage software projects from planning to deployment... add projects, update, and manage tasks.
+Developer Project Tracker is an application used to manage software projects from planning to deployment... add projects, update, and manage tasks.

 Dashboard
 ![Screen Shot 2023-01-28 at 12 46 34 PM](https://user-images.githubusercontent.com/72363705/215290510-c72ef126-f4f6-4e9c-819c-fba87fa36865.png)